 The tax landscape is continually changing.
 Keeping up with the law is a necessity, and requires a lot of attention.
 Not only are the laws constantly changing, but the courts are interpreting them in different ways.
-One major example in the past year is the Wayfair case which has far reaching effects on sales tax.
+One major example recently is the Wayfair case which has had far reaching effects on sales tax.
 With the COVID-19 pandemic, there have been many temporary and permanent changes to tax laws, as well as a delay in paying and filing 2019 taxes.

 As we go forward, look at some of the things your business can do, and some things that you can do as an individual.

 The lower tax rate for businesses is just the beginning.
 There are many things a business can do to lower taxes.
 Some of them will build goodwill among employees, since they will reap the benefits.